siddharth-991/siddharth-991/README.md

 - Feel free to reach out for discussions on testing strategies, best practices, or to share interesting testing stories.

 📖 **Favorite Quote**:
-- "Quality is never an accident; it is always the result of intelligent effort." - John Ruskin
+- "Quality is not an act, it is a habit." - Aristotle

 Looking forward to connecting with like-minded professionals and contributing to the world of software quality assurance!